PHOENIXCONTACT/MORYX-AbstractionLayer/docs/articles/Processing/Capabilities.md

 }
 ````

-So it is possible to extend the capabilities with different information to distinct between resources with the same capabilities.
+So it is possible to extend a Capability with different information to distinguish between resources with the same capabilities.

 ## Multiple Capabilities

 A resource can also have multiple capabilities.
-Therefore the class `CombinedCapabilities` should be used to combine multiple capabilities for a resource.
-The class CombinedCapabilities implementes also the ICapabilities interface so it is possible to just set the resource capabilities to a list of capabilities like in the following example:
+For that the [CombinedCapabilities](../../../src/Moryx.AbstractionLayer/Capabilities/CombinedCapabilities.cs) class should be used, which implementes the ICapabilities interface as well.
+Thus, it is possible to set the resource capabilities to a list of capabilities like in the following example:

 ```` cs
 // some resource code